-My last post showed how to make shreddable chicken style seitan.
-This stir fry recipe using our homemade seitan is very easy, healthy and delicious.
-The method used is very versatile allowing you to sub whatever veggies you like.
+My last post showed how to make shreddable chicken-style seitan.
+This stir fry recipe using our homemade seitan is straightforward, healthy, and delicious.
+The method used is very versatile, allowing you to sub whatever veggies you like.

 Anytime I do a stir fry, I have everything prepped before I turn on the burner.
 Things go quick, so everything needs to be ready and close by.
 As much as possible, I will have things laid out in the order that I will use them.

 You might notice that I am using broccolini and not broccoli.
-You can use either one but I am really liking broccolini right now.
-But I do treat it like two different veggies.
-Which is why the tops are cut off from the stems.
+You can use either one, but I am really like broccolini right now.
+But I treat it like two different veggies, which is why the tops are cut off from the stems.
 The thicker stems have been split in half lengthwise.

 Bell pepper and onion have been cut into strips.
 Mushrooms sliced up.
 Ginger rough diced and garlic has been sliced.

-The seitan gets marinated very similar to how I would normally marinate chicken before stir frying.
-We will not get the same mouth feel like when velveting chicken.
+The seitan gets marinated very similar to how I would normally marinate chicken before stir-frying.
+We will not get the same mouth feel as when velveting chicken.
 But the seitan will absorb flavor and have a nice texture.

-First add one Tablespoon rice wine then mix with the seitan.
-You want to evenly wet the surface. (if you do not want to use alcohol just use water or veggie broth) Then add one teaspoon of dark soy sauce and mix.
+First, add one Tablespoon rice wine, then mix with the seitan.
+You want to wet the surface evenly. (if you do not want to use alcohol, use water or veggie broth) Then add one teaspoon of dark soy sauce and mix.
 Then add one teaspoon of cornstarch and mix.
 Mix until you do see any white spots.
 Your “chickun” is now ready.